IQSS/datafest/02_Github_Desktop.md

 output: html_document
 ---

+In this lesson the focus will be on gaining an understanding of the basic aims and principles of Version Control by working with a plain text document using Git (GitKraken & Github).

 ## Getting Started with Git using a GUI (Graphical User Interface)

-There are several options available that enable the use of Git and Github without the command line interface (UNIX/Linux).
-Two examples for this are [GitHub Desktop](https://desktop.github.com/) and [GitKraken](www.gitkraken.com); these offer a Graphical User Interface (GUI) to easily start using Version Control.
-Though there are advantages to using the command line version of Git in the long run, a GUI is a great place to start.
+Usually when programmers use Git for version control of their code, they use the command-line user interface, i.e. UNIX/Linux, to interact with Git.
+However, there are several tools that enable the use of Git easily for novices using a Graphical User Interface (GUI).
+Two examples of GUIs are [GitHub Desktop](https://desktop.github.com/) and [GitKraken](www.gitkraken.com).
+Although there are advantages to using the command line version of Git in the long run, a GUI is a great place to start.

 > **A Note on Terminology**
 >